-- In chapter 1 of book VI, Aristotle says that there are two parts of the rational part of the human soul.
+- At the beginning of book VI (in chapter 1), Aristotle says that there are two parts of the rational part of the human soul.
 What are they, and what is the difference between them?
-What various excellences are associated with them (see especially, chapters 3-7 of book VI)?
-How are these excellences different from each other? - 2.
-How is practical wisdom ["wisdom" or phronesis] connected to and yet different from political expertise (chapter 8 of book VI), deliberative excellence (chapter 9 of book VI), understanding [sunesis] (chapter 10 of book VI), and good sense [qnômê] (chapter 11 of book VI)? - 3.
-In the last two chapters of book VI (chapters 12 & 13), Aristotle raises and then seeks to resolve three puzzles concerning theoretical wisdom ["intellectual accomplishment" or sophia] and practical wisdom.
-What are these puzzles and how does he try to address them?
-In doing this, Aristotle makes a distinction between practical wisdom and cleverness (in chapter 12), and a distinction between natural virtue and virtue (in chapter 13).
-What are these distinctions and why do they help solve one of his puzzles?
+What various intellectual excellences are associated with them (especially in book VI, chapters 3-7)?
+How are these intellectual excellences different from each other? - 2.
+How is wisdom connected to, and yet different from, political expertise (in book VI, chapter 8), deliberative excellence (in book VI, chapter 9), comprehension (in book VI, chapter 10), and good sense (in Book VI, chapter 11)? - 3.
+In the last two chapters of book VI (chapters 12 and 13), Aristotle raises and then seeks to resolve three puzzles concerning intellectual accomplishment and wisdom.
+What are these puzzles and how does Aristotle try to address them?
+In doing this, he makes a distinction between wisdom and cleverness (in chapter 12), and a distinction between natural excellence and moral excellence (in chapter 13).
+What are these distinctions and why are they supposed to help solve some of these puzzles?